 Cheapest States for Series 65 in 2026

-The Series 65 exam, a requirement for financial professionals advising on investments, varies in cost across the United States.
-As of 2026, the national cost range for obtaining this credential is between $337 and $587.
-This variance is influenced by several factors including state-specific fees, educational costs, and the cost of living in different regions.
-This article explores the financial landscape of obtaining the Series 65 license, identifying which states are typically the most affordable and which tend to be the most expensive.
+The Series 65 exam, essential for those looking to become investment advisors in the United States, varies in cost across different states.
+As of 2026, the national cost range for obtaining this credential spans from $337 to $587.
+This variation is influenced by several factors including state-specific fees, the cost of preparatory courses, and the general cost of living in different regions.
+Understanding where you might pay the least or the most can help prospective advisors plan their certification journey effectively.

 States That Are Typically Most Affordable